 Prior to School breaks, an email will be sent to parents/guardians requesting approval to send medications home with students for the break.
 Medications will not be sent with a student if we do not receive approval from his or her parent/guardian.
+Parents/guardians should review their students’ prescription(s) before they return to school in case they need to refill it or in the event they need to contact the provider for a new prescription.
 It is the responsibility of the student to turn in all medications to the Health Center as soon as he or she returns to campus following the break.
-Parents can also return medication to the Health Center, but the student will be held accountable for any medications not turned in.
+Parents/guardians can also return medication to the Health Center, but the student will be held accountable for any medications not turned in.

 Discontinued medications will only be released to parents.
 If a discontinued medication is not picked up by the end of the school year, the Health Center will dispose of it.